Review of The Callisto Protocol. Killed space | Video games, Games

 All this mess takes place in the premises of the Black Tin prison, from the monotony and illogicality of which you can go crazy.
 “Black Tin” is a series of identical rooms with unjustified elevations, giant saws, spiked walls and ventilation shafts.
 Surrealism is also added by the constantly repeating bloody inscriptions on the walls – as if someone walked around the entire prison with a spray can of paint and a couple of stencils.
 Only once the game allows you to walk around a small, but picturesque and gloomy snowy location.

 By the way, there are a lot of mines in the prison.
-And also narrow and long cracks, through which, due to the strange arrangement of checkpoints, you will have to squeeze several times after each death.
+And also narrow and long cracks, through which, due to the strange arrangement of checkpoints, you will have to squeeze several times following each death.
 There are also branches for those who like to study locations: some lead to the rooms you just passed through, others to distant dead ends with loot and notes, from which you will have to stomp back to continue moving through the story.
-Forget about shortcuts, “Tinplate” is a giant steel gut, where nothing is connected to anything, and Jacob returns to the already completed locations only according to the plot and exclusively through dimming the screen.
+Forget regarding shortcuts, “Tinplate” is a giant steel gut, where nothing is connected to anything, and Jacob returns to the already completed locations only according to the plot and exclusively through dimming the screen.

 Review of The Callisto Protocol.
 Killed space 3